awshlabs/cloud-ml-examples/README.md

 ## Setting up SageMaker notebook

-1. Create a SageMaker Notebook Instance in us-east-1.
+1. Create a SageMaker Notebook Instance  (Not SageMaker Studio) in us-east-1.
 (N. Virginia).
 1. Select ml.t3.2xlarge instance type.
 1. Under **Additional configuration**, Set volume size to be 50 GB.
 1. Create a new IAM role with Any S3 bucket access.